Applications for Psappha’s 2021-22 schemes have now closed

-The schemes will support and develop 24 emerging composers who are interested in learning more about writing for solo French horn,solo guzheng, violin and cello duo, or flute and clarinet duo.
+The schemes will support and develop 24 emerging composers who are interested in learning more about writing for the instruments included in the programme.

-Composing For is open to UK-based music creators who have completed their first degree or equivalent, and/or who have left higher education within the last three years (please see eligibility section below for further detail).
+Composing For is open to UK-based music creators who have completed their first degree or equivalent, and/or who have left higher education within the last five years (please see eligibility section below for further detail).
 We encourage applications from music creators who work in different genres and we are particularly keen to attract applications from candidates that reflect the diverse society in England and the UK.

 Aim of the project